-The Beatles united for a final photographic session on this day.
+The Beatles united for a final photographic session on 22 August 1969.
 It was also the last occasion in which all four members were together for band duties; thereafter their only meetings were business-related.

 It was just a photo session.
 I wasn’t there thinking, ‘OK, this is the last photo session.’

 The shoot took place in the house and grounds of Tittenhurst Park, John Lennon and Yoko Ono’s home in Sunninghill near Ascot, Berkshire.
 The couple had moved in earlier in the month on 11 August, although they had bought the 72-acre estate on 4 May 1969.